Agile9-3308/3308GroupProject/weekly-status-reports/Weekly-Status-20260329.md

 **Andrew MacRossie:**

-- Configured Python, Flask, and NodeJS into environment for future development.
+- Completed the Signup page and a prototype for the Dashboard page using chart.js.